Program

 Blending & tasting – h. ertie

-The famous and infamous h.ertie perfomring a four hour lonf lambic blending session in his distict style, if you know you know.
+The famous and infamous h.ertie performing a four hour long lambic blending session in his distict style, if you know you know.

 The modern history of lambic – Frank Boon